National Cemetery Administration

 Monuments and Memorials

-The National Memorial Cemetery of the Pacific contains a memorial pathway that is lined with a variety of memorials that honor America’s veterans from various organizations.
-As of 2008, there were 56 such memorials throughout the National Memorial Cemetery of the Pacific—most commemorating soldiers of 20th-century wars, including those killed at Pearl Harbor.
+The National Memorial Cemetery of the Pacific contains a memorial pathway that is lined with a variety of memorials that have been donated by various organizations and foreign governments to honor America’s veterans.
+As of 2012, there were 74 such memorials throughout the National Memorial Cemetery of the Pacific—most commemorating service members of 20th-century wars, including those killed at Pearl Harbor.

 Medal of Honor Recipients

 First Lieutenant Willibald C. Bianchi, (World War II), U.S. Army.
 Bagac, Province of Bataan, Philippine Islands, Feb.
 3, 1942 (memorialized in Section MA, Site 39).

 Private Erwin Jay Boydston, (Boxer Rebellion), U.S. Marine Corps.
 Peking, China, July 21 – Aug.
 17, 1900 (Section G, Grave 703).

 Private First Class William Robert Caddy, (World War II), U.S. Marine Corps Reserve, Company I, 3rd Battalion, 26th Marines, 5th Marine Division.
 Iwo Jima, March 3, 1945 (Section C, Grave 81).